RuABraun/RuABraun.github.io/about.markdown

 ---
 layout: page
-title: Rudolf Arseni Braun
+title: About
 permalink: /about/
 ---

+I'm currently doing speech recognition research at Idiap Research Institute in Switzerland.

-At the end of my Bachelor's in engineering got fascinated by and started a career in speech recognition.
-Formerly part of Speechmatics in Cambridge, did consulting/contracting through my own company Ark Research Ltd, single-handedly created a speech-to-text app from scratch for Android, now doing research at Idiap Research Institute Switzerland.
+Decided I wanted to ASR towards the end of my Bachelor's.
+Then worked at Speechmatics in Cambridge, afterwards did consulting/contracting through my own company Ark Research Ltd and single-handedly created a speech-to-text app from scratch for Android.

+Probably going to go back to industry soon.

-Have a lot of hobbies: Into boxing, (modern) dance and bouldering.
+Have a lot of hobbies: Boxing, (modern) dance and bouldering.
 Love discussing movies books TV shows and music.
 Used to play violin and french horn, now play bass guitar.
-Living in beautiful Montreux at the moment!
+Used to play a lot of video games (RTS & FPS), still like chatting about them.